- College credit courses, 8 to 16 weeks in length.

 Second year participants will have an opportunity to work internship (20 hours per week) in a work envionment related to their interest and their Career Pathway.

 We will assist helping find employment.
 CT Staff assists with employment after sufficient training is completed.
 Assistance is also provided on site through the OCCC Career Services and OCCC employment.

 Basic skills development

-- Assist in development of reading and math skills in a friendly atmosphere.
+- Assist in development of reading and math skills.

 Assistance with completion of an approved vocational program including one of the following areas: